chengji253/chengji253.github.io/_pages/about.md

 ======
 I am a PhD Candidate at the School of Computer Science, Sun Yat-sen University, under supervision of Prof. Kai Huang.

-Before starting my Phd, I have worked as a algorithm engineer Intern at Huawei IAS BU in Hangzhou.
+Before starting my PhD, I have worked as a algorithm engineer Intern at Huawei IAS BU in Hangzhou.
 I have also worked as a robotics algorithm engineer at CVTE in Guangzhou.

 I obtained my Bachelor's Degree and Master's Degree in control science and engineering, school of automation, Northwestern Polytechnical University, where I did research in multi UAVs under supervision of Prof. Jinwen Hu.
 You can find more info about my work in my github repositories.